BurntSushi/blog/content/about.md

 I occasionally allow myself to get sucked into pointless debates online.

-I hate cities because of their population density.
+I dislike living in a city more than I dislike commuting.
+I dislike cities because of their population density.
+(This comment may seem out of place, but most people are baffled at my distaste for urban life.)

 ### Contact